 2 – Registering (online or not) as looking for a job

 It is recommended to use the online platform to register yourself as soon-to-be out of a job.
 You can do this very easily by following this link.
 You will need to first create an account on the platform (scroll down to “Noch nicht registriert“, tick the disclaimer boxes and click “Registrieren als Bewerber“).
 Once you have confirmed your account, you will be able to complete the rest of the process.
 If you are unsure about what to do, you can always call the hotline and get help in English if you have any questions about unemployment benefits in Germany.
+Registering online is only about saving time however, it is still required to book an appointment at your local office to finish this step.

-Once you have completed the first step, you will need to free up a few hours of your time to also go on site and register yourself as “properly” jobless.
+Once you have completed the first step, you will need to free up a few hours of your time to also go on site and register yourself as “properly” unemployed.
 This is to be done at the very latest on the first day without a job.
 You will go to your local Arbeitsagentur for that.
 If unsure where it is; use this form.
 Make sure to bring all the following documents with you:

 - Meldebescheinigung (Registration certificate)